 Gene Mapping Improves Identification

 For several years, Menche’s research group has been dedicated to better understanding genetic interactions using molecular network analysis to improve the diagnosis and treatment of rare diseases.

-For their current study, first author Pisanu Buphamalai, a CeMM PhD student in Menche’s research group, built a multilayer network mapping more than 20 million gene relationships with information ranging from protein interactions to phenotypic similarities.
+For their current gene mapping study, first author Pisanu Buphamalai, a CeMM PhD student in Menche’s research group, built a multilayer network mapping more than 20 million gene relationships with information ranging from protein interactions to phenotypic similarities.

 “The multiplex network integrates different network layers that map different levels of the biological organization of our body, from the genome to the transcriptome, proteome, and phenotype,” Menche says.
 “By mapping protein interactions and mechanisms, we can also better characterize those proteins whose roles in diseases were previously unknown and thus track down gene defects more quickly.”

 Building the multilayer network involved integrating a comprehensive dataset of more than 3,700 rare diseases with a known genetic basis.